 GREENGUARD Certification: If your mattress is GREENGUARD certified you know that it’s been thoroughly checked and tested, and will not pose a threat to you or your family’s health.
 The testing focuses on general VOC content, and doesn’t single any one VOC out, so you can be sure nothing has been missed.

 CertiPUR-US: This is a certification that is solely aimed at making sure bedding foams are safe for use.
+You'll find more info in our guide to what a CertiPUR-US certification means for mattresses, but here's the short version.
 To pass the CertiPUR-US Certification, a foam must be made without ozone depleters; PBDEs, TDCPP, or TCEP fire retardants; mercury, lead, or other heavy metals; formaldehyde; phthalates; and must meet a low general VOC emission level.
 Plenty of jargon there, but in short, a CertiPUR-US certified mattress won’t have used the worst offenders, and shouldn’t off-gas excessively.